All-Cap Value Composite Performance

 *** American Depositary Receipts (ADRs) are shares that trade in U.S. markets, but represent shares of a foreign company.
 A bank (the depository) purchases a number of the foreign shares and holds them in a trust or similar account; in turn, the bank issues shares tradable in the U.S. that represent an interest in the foreign company.
 The ratio of ADRs to foreign shares is set by the bank.
 ADRs do not mitigate currency risk, but can reduce transaction costs and simplify trading compared to buying the local shares in the foreign markets.

 The objective of this All-Cap Value Composite is to maximize total after-tax return, consistent with reasonable risk—using a strategy of investing in highly profitable companies, as measured by Return on Equity (ROE), that sell at value prices, as measured by Price-to-Earnings Ratios (P/E).
 The inception date for the All-Cap Value Composite is December 31, 1993.
-The All-Cap Value Composite was created in December 2003 and includes fee-paying accounts over $100,000, full discretion, under management for at least one full quarter which are invested in the All-Cap Value strategy.
+The All-Cap Value Composite was created in December 2003 and includes fee-paying accounts over $100,000, full discretion, under management for first full month which are invested in the All-Cap Value strategy.
 The composite excludes the Muhlenkamp Fund and any wrap fee account.

 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.